Gasa (poetry)

 Gasa emerged during Goryeo but became very prominent during the Joseon period.
 Based on relevant records, it is presumed that this form of verse started to be written after the reign of King Yeongjo (r.
-1724-1776).
-At the very beginning, Gasa was meant to be sung (as it means words to sing/words to be sung).
+1724–1776).
+At the very beginning, gasa was meant to be sung (as it means words to sing/words to be sung).
 Over time, they became longer and began to be recited instead.
 Some even consider them to be essays.
-A Gasa can go on, as long as its composer stops writing.
+A gasa can go on, as long as its composer stops writing.
 The narratives were typically long, and very rarely styled – so it is unclear as to how they were sung due to the different melodies and sounds.

-The common themes in Gasa were nature, and the love between man and woman.
-The history of the Gasa is divided into two periods, one of the divisions being marked by the Japanese invasion of 1592–97.
-During the earlier period, Gasas were generally about 100 lines long and dealt with such subjects as female beauty, war, and seclusion.
-A vast majority of Gasa writers were usually Yangban.
-During the later period, Gasas became longer and dealt with moral instruction, travel accounts, banishment, and the writer’s personal misfortunes.
+The common themes in gasa were nature, and the love between man and woman.
+The history of the gasa is divided into two periods, one of the divisions being marked by the Japanese invasion of 1592–97.
+During the earlier period, gasa were generally about 100 lines long and dealt with such subjects as female beauty, war, and seclusion.
+A vast majority of gasa writers were usually Yangban.
+During the later period, gasas became longer and dealt with moral instruction, travel accounts, banishment, and the writer’s personal misfortunes.
 Unlike the earlier period, the later writers were usually commoners.

 Gasa lyrics tend to be longer and include many Chinese characters, making it difficult to appreciate in modern times.
-Because of this, young Gugak musicians are trying to modernize Gasa songs to suit listeners today.
-The Kasa (Gasa) developed at about the same time as the sijo.
-In its developing stage, Gasa borrowed the form of the Chinese tz’u (lyric poetry) or fu (rhymed prose).
+Because of this, young Gugak musicians are trying to modernize gasa songs to suit listeners today.
+The Kasa (gasa) developed at about the same time as the sijo.
+In its developing stage, gasa borrowed the form of the Chinese tz’u (lyric poetry) or fu (rhymed prose).
 Either line of a couplet is divided into two groups, the first having three or four syllables and the second having four syllables.
 Some historians tend to exclude Korean literatures that include Chinese characters, as they believe that they are simply a form of Chinese literature, and not so much Korean literature.